nadeeshafdo/HandyCLI/README.md

-# Custom Command Directory
+# HandyCLI

-This repository contains a collection of Python scripts that provide various command-line functionalities, mimicking Unix-like commands and adding new utilities for convenience.
-Each script serves a specific purpose and can be used individually.
+HandyCLI is a simple Python-based command-line utility that allows you to execute custom Python scripts from a specific directory using just their names and arguments, making it easier to manage and run your favorite scripts from the command line.

 ## Table of Contents